 Procedure

-The sample of respondents was obtained from an online Midgam Project Web Panel.
-This company specializes in providing infrastructure services for internet research. it employs a panel of over 30,000 subjects representing every geographic and demographic sector in Israel for the validity of internet questionnaires.
-The company uses the stratified sampling method based on data published by the Central Bureau of Statistics (Central Bureau of Statistics Israel, 2019) and determines quotas by age and gender.
-Participants signed up and were paid for their participation ($1.2).
+The sample of respondents was obtained from an online Midgam Project web panel.
+The Midgam Project specialises in providing infrastructure services for internet research.
+For validity in internet questionnaires, it includes a panel of more than 30,000 subjects representing every geographic and demographic sector in Israel, and it uses the stratified sampling method based on data published by the Central Bureau of Statistics (Central Bureau of Statistics Israel 2019) to determine quotas by age and gender.
+Participants signed up and were paid $1.2 for their participation.
 At the time of data collection, the pandemic was at a low stage.
-The questionnaires were handed out to WhatsApp users who received such rumors.
+The questionnaires were handed out to WhatsApp users who had been exposed to rumours.

 Results

 As shown in Table 4, all correlations among the components were significant (p < .001) except the correlation between the emotional component and the trust component (p > .05).
-However, the correlation between the cognitive component and the behavioral component (H1) was the strongest (r = .64).
-Thus, as the participants had more thoughts and beliefs about the rumor and sharing it (higher cognitive component), they will share and transform the information.
+However, the correlation between the cognitive component and the behavioural component (Hypothesis 1) was the strongest (r = .64).
+Thus, as the participants had more thoughts and beliefs about a rumour and sharing it (higher cognitive component), they were more likely to share and transform the information.

 [Table 4 near here]